sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

 propose to use the solution of this Laplace equation directly for 2D problems, and to use :math:`\sqrt{\mu}` for 3D problems.

-Moreover, let us take a look at the possible types of boundaries that can be used with cashocs.
-In principle, there exist two types: deformable and fixed boundaries.
+Moreover, let us take a look at the possible _typing of boundaries that can be used with cashocs.
+In principle, there exist two _typing: deformable and fixed boundaries.
 On fixed boundaries, we impose homogeneous Dirichlet boundary conditions for the shape gradient, so that these are not moved under the corresponding deformation.
 In cashocs, we define what boundaries are fixed and deformable via their markers, which are either defined in the